erikbrinkman/d3-dag/README.md

   - Optimal, version of layer opt, but only for bottom in two layer
 - Add greedy coordinate assignment method, and remove spread assignment.
   First, position nodes at mean of neighbors, then shift nodes to have spacing according to priority.
+- Fix min curve to make sure that matrix is positive definite.
+  This requires the same fix that dummy angle does, which is tie breaking when problem is underspecified.
+  This might be better fixed by just optimizing both curves and distance, but downweighting distance by some amount enough to make the change somewhat insignificant.
 - Add min dummy angle for coord assign.
   Problem is underspecified if only minimizing dummy angle, so also need to minimize some other relevant proxy on undefined nodes, e.g. distance.